 Sometimes I explore abstract or biomorphic territory and vessels with roots in organic matter take on an expressive human quality.
 I delight in this ambiguity, this duality, and this transformation.

-In all of my work, formal, freeform or conceptual, I seek to find that magical moment marked by a sensorial disruption that manifests an aspect of human emotion, in hopes the of eliciting a visceral connection with the viewer.
+In all of my work, formal, freeform or conceptual, I seek to find that magical moment marked by a sensorial disruption that elicits a visceral connection with the viewer.